-The University offers programmes which have been designed to provide relevant, skillbased and employability-enhancing education.
-The study material provided in this booklet is self instructional, with self-assessment exercises, and recommendations for further readings.
+The University offers programmes which have been designed to provide relevant, skill-based and employability-enhancing education.
+The study material provided in this booklet is self-instructional, with self-assessment exercises, and recommendations for further readings.
 The syllabus has been divided in sections, and provided as units for simplification.

-The Learner Support Centres/Study Centres are located in the Government and
+The University has a network of 99 Learner Support Centres/Study Centres, to enable students to make use of reading facilities, and for curriculum-based counselling and practicals.
+We, at the University, welcome you to be a part of this instituition of knowledge.

-Government aided colleges of Punjab, to enable students to make use of reading facilities, and for curriculum-based counselling and practicals.
-We, at the University, welcome you to be a part of this institution of knowledge.
+Prof. G.S Batra

-Prof. G. S. Batra, Dean Academic Affairs
+Dean Academic Affairs